idelice/jls/README.md

 - Optional timing/debug logs via `~/.config/jls/logging.properties`.
 - Unused import warnings in diagnostics.

+## IMPORTANT
+I may often introduce **breaking changes** until i'm satisfied with a stable version so prepare your horses for a wild ride

 ## First-run checklist

 - Install a compatible JDK and verify `java -version`.